Tozu2500/C_Programs/Larger-Projects/Windows_File_Metadata_Viewer/readme.txt

     printf("\n");
 }

-This function tells the basics on how to use this application.
+This function from the code tells the basics on how to use this application.